rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

    3.5.
 Run static analysis tools; use TypeScript strict: true and fix resulting errors.
 [COMPLETED] 3.6.
 Require type generation for API shapes (OpenAPI or typed clients) where possible.
 [PENDING] 3.7.
 Replace console.log with a logging abstraction that can be disabled in prod.
 [COMPLETED] 3.8.
 Remove dead code with automated checks (unused exports, dead imports).
-[PENDING] 3.9.
+[COMPLETED] 3.9.
 Establish a file & folder naming convention (kebab vs camel) and apply consistently.
 [PENDING] 3.10.
 Add comments at the top of complex components explaining purpose and props.
 [PENDING]